Stories of Exploratory Action Research in Thailand

 • What I found out and learned

-When selecting and editing stories, we were conscious above all of the need to try to achieve a clear and reader-friendly style of presentation, so that the chapters can serve as models for engagement in EAR by future teachers.
-For the same reason, we encouraged writers to provide examples of the research tools used.
+When selecting and editing stories, the editors were conscious above all of the need to try to achieve a clear and reader-friendly style of presentation, so that the chapters can serve as models for engagement in EAR by future teachers.
+For the same reason, they encouraged writers to provide examples of the research tools used.